-Year 8 Music
+Year 7 Music

-In Year 8 Music students will engage in listening, performing and creative activities.
+In Year 7 Music students will engage in listening, performing and creative activities.
 Students will experience a wide variety of musical styles and genres.
 The focus is the development of practical skills on the guitar, ukulele or keyboard and the study of the musical concepts to develop students' knowledge of the language of music.
-The students will use digital technology to write and create their own techno and rap songs.

-Overview of Year 8 Music Course Content
+Overview of Year 7 Music Course Content

 Course Topics: Learning Experiences:

 Musical Concepts Performing

-Techno Music Composing / Arranging
+Performance Skills Composing / Arranging

-Rap Music Listening
+Musical Instruments Listening

-Popular Music